 In medieval times, the position of the statue was thought to be with legs wide open, allowing ships to pass under it.

 It’s pretty much certain though that the statue was standing with legs close together on one side of the harbor.
-There are three elements which prove this theory:
+Three elements prove this theory:

 - If the Colossus of Rhodes was standing with legs apart, each on one end of the harbor, the harbor would have been closed for the duration of its construction.
 This wasn’t the case.